Buying property in Cyprus

 The process of purchasing property in Cyprus is very simple.
 The Cybarco team will be with you every step of the way, assisting you with any queries and offering support through to completion.

-Non-EU citizens who purchase property in Cyprus can benefit from a new and accelerated procedure for obtaining a Permanent Residence Permit.
+Non-EU citizens who purchase property in Cyprus can benefit from an accelerated procedure for obtaining a Permanent Residence Permit, for themselves and their direct family members *.

 The applicants must: